encodeous/MissileWarsX/README.md

 - Most items and missiles are configurable, and new ones can be added
 - Includes an advanced kill / win credit tracing system that can trace each individual missile to the player that launched it

+### Statistics
+- MissileWarsX keeps track of players' activity, and records their statistics.
+- The plugin can be configured to automatically calculate TrueSkill rating in Ranked lobbies.

 ### Default Missiles

+Here are the default missiles included with MissileWarsX.
+These are identical to the ones from the original MissileWars game.

 <details>
 <summary>Tomahawk</summary>